Nutrition Assistant (Dietitian)

 Helping and Community Services

-Customer Service Officer, Massage Therapist, Aboriginal and Torres Strait Islander Health Worker, Tourist Information Officer, Patient Care Assistant, Landcare Officer, Library Assistant or Technician, Fitness Instructor, Medical Administrative Officer, Financial Counsellor, Personal Assistant, Financial Planner / Financial Investment Advisers, Laundry Worker, Aged or Disabilities Carer, English as a Second Language Teacher, Youth Worker or Disability Worker, Police Officer, Nutrition Assistant (Dietitian), Cleaner, Occupational Health, Safety & Environment Professional, Kitchenhand, Counsellor and Community Worker, Interpreter, Child Care Worker
+Customer Service Officer, Massage Therapist, Aboriginal and Torres Strait Islander Health Worker, Tourist Information Officer, Patient Care Assistant, Landcare Officer, Library Assistant, Fitness Instructor, Medical Administrative Officer, Financial Counsellor, Personal Assistant, Reflexologist, Financial Planner / Financial Investment Advisers, Aged or Disabilities Carer, English as a Second Language Teacher, Youth Worker or Disability Worker, Police Officer, Nutrition Assistant (Dietitian), Counsellor and Community Worker, Interpreter, Child Care Worker

 You can work as a dietary aide without formal qualifications, but employers generally require Year 10.
 You may get some informal training on the job.
 However, entry to this occupation may be improved if you have qualifications.